ReversedK/HoloJS/README.md

 # HoloJS
 tested with Holochain version 0.0.20-alpha3

 WARNING : for some reason the new tests using Diorama are failing.
-When using the Holochain conductor everything works as it's supposed to be.
+When using the Holochain conductor everything works as it's supposed to.

 ## **What is it ?**